matboivin/test-lol/doc/kubernetes.md

 Image source: [k8s-diagrams](https://github.com/cloudogu/k8s-diagrams)

 > Pods are not constant.
 One of the best features Kubernetes offers is that non-functioning pods get replaced by new ones automatically.
 Services are introduced to provide reliable networking by bringing stable IP addresses and DNS names to the unstable world of pods.  [(Source)](https://phoenixnap.com/kb/understanding-kubernetes-architecture-diagrams)

+## Volumes

+> A PersistentVolume (PV) is a piece of storage in the cluster [...].
+A PersistentVolumeClaim (PVC) is a request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory).
+Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany, see AccessModes). [(Source)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)

+Data is volatile.
+Volumes have a lifetime of a pod and are directories with data in them that are accessible to containers within a pod.
+When a pod ceases to exist, its volumes are destroyed.

+PersistentVolumes are API object, cluster resources.
+They are persistent pieces of storage, which means they exist beyond the lifetime of a pod.
+PersistentVolumeClaim is a request for a PersistentVolume resource.

+Dynamic provisioning: Instead of configuring manually a PersistentVolume, create a PersistentVolumeClaim so Kubernetes automatically provisions a persistent disk.

 ## Configuration